 For each setup link, the corresponding non-AP STA affiliated with the non-AP MLD is in the same associated state as the non-AP MLD and is associated with the corresponding AP affiliated with the AP MLD, without providing the corresponding non-AP STA to the corresponding AP mapping to the DS, and enables the functionalities between a non-AP STA and its associated AP unless the functionalities have been extended to MLD level and specified otherwise.(#SP192)

+An example of multi-link setup is shown in Figure 33-x (Example of multi-link setup).

+Figure 33-x – Example of multi-link setup

+In this example, AP MLD has 3 affiliated APs: AP1 operates on 2.4 GHz band, AP2 operates on 5 GHz band, and AP 3 operates on 6 GHz band.
+Non-AP STA 1 affilaited with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD, i.e., the TA of the Association Request frame equal to the MAC address of the non-AP STA1 and the RA of the Association Request frame equal to the MAC address of the AP1.
+The Association Request frame includes complete information of non-AP STA 1, non-AP STA 2, and non-AP STA 3 to request three links to be setup (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3) and an ML element that indicates the MLD MAC address of the non-AP MLD.
+AP 1 affiliated with the AP MLD sends an Association Response frame to non-AP STA 1 affilaited with the non-AP MLD, i.e., the TA of the Association Reponse frame equal to the MAC address of the AP 1 and the RA of the Association Reponse frame equal to the MAC address of the non-AP STA1, to indicate successful multi-link setup.
+The Association Response frame includes complete information of AP 1, AP 2, and AP 3 and an ML element that indicates the MLD MAC address of the AP MLD.
+After successful multi-link setup between the non-AP MLD and AP MLD, three links are setup (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).

 33.3.3 Multi-link tear down procedure

+To tear down the setup links between a non-AP MLD and an AP MLD, one of the non-AP STA affiliated with the non-AP MLD shall send disassociation frame to the AP affiliated with the AP MLD on the corresponding link that is enabled, and the non-AP MLD and the AP MLD shall follow MLD disassociation procedure as described in 11.3 (STA/MLD authentication and association). (#Motion 70, #Motion 115 #SP88)

-To tear down the setup links between a non-AP MLD and an AP MLD, one of the non-AP STA or AP affiliated with the non-AP MLD or the AP MLD, respectively, shall send disassociation frame to the AP or non-AP STA affiliated with the AP MLD or non-AP MLD, respectively, on the corresponding link that is enabled and shall follow MLD disassociation procedure as described in 11.3 (STA/MLD authentication and association). (#Motion 70, #Motion 115 #SP88) (#Motion 70, #Motion 115 #SP88)
+To tear down the setup links between a non-AP MLD and an AP MLD, one of the AP affiliated with the AP MLD, respectively, shall send disassociation frame to the non-AP STA affiliated with the non-AP MLD on the corresponding link that is enabled, and the non-AP MLD and the AP MLD shall follow MLD disassociation procedure as described in 11.3 (STA/MLD authentication and association). (#Motion 70, #Motion 115 #SP88)

 After multi-link teardown, all the non-AP STAs affiliated with the non-AP MLD are in the same unassociated state as the non-AP MLD. (#SP192)